DevExpress-Examples/how-to-bind-accordioncontrol-to-hierarchical-data-structure-t508360/Readme.md

     SelectionUnit="SubItem" />
 ```

-The `MainViewModel` exposes two bindable properties:
+`MainViewModel` exposes two bindable properties:

-`Departments` – the collection of `EmployeeDepartment` objects grouped by department name.
+`Departments` – a collection of `EmployeeDepartment` objects grouped by department names.

-`SelectedEmployee` – the employee selected in the [AccordionControl](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control).
+`SelectedEmployee` – the employee selected in the [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control).

-At runtime, the view model loads employee data, groups it by department, and assigns the first available employee to the `SelectedEmployee` property:
+At runtime, the view model loads employee data, groups it by departments, and assigns the first available employee to the `SelectedEmployee` property:

 ```csharp
 var departments = DataHelper.GetEmployees()